-C.4.3.1 Considering that the Province has provided no policy direction for an appropriate setback for development from inland lakes, tThe Township may consider the completion of a study to determine an appropriate setback for development adjacent to Farlain Lake.
+C.4.3.1 The Township may consider the completion of a study to determine an appropriate setback for development adjacent to Farlain Lake.
 If such a study is completed, the development setback shall be implemented by the Township implementing Zoning By-law.